Skip to main content

 Study-first path

-Plan post-study work rights before enrolment because the qualification level and field influence the conversion window.
+Plan post-study work rights before enrolment because the qualification level and field influence how long you may have to find skilled work.

 Practical next steps